Best Plasma Cutters for CNC Tables: 7 Picks from Garage to Light Pro

 Pick this if you cut 3/4″ to 1″+ plate regularly and need a machine that won’t run out of steam on long CNC runs.

-The PowerPlasma 102i is a higher-capacity option built for heavier plate and longer CNC runs than the smaller hobby units on this list.
+The PowerPlasma 102i is a higher-capacity option built for heavier plate and longer CNC runs.
 At 100 amps with a 60% duty cycle, it handles up to 1.5″ clean cuts and can sever up to 1-5/8″.
-Everlast’s Italian-designed iPTM-100 blowback torch starts reliably and features a 3-second pilot arc tip saver that shuts down the arc when idle to reduce consumable wear.
+Everlast’s iPTM-100 blowback torch starts reliably.
+It also has a 3-second pilot arc tip saver that shuts the arc down when idle, reducing consumable wear.

-It pairs best with a stable 220/240V supply and a proper air system (a separate air dryer is recommended by Everlast).
-The unit has been in production since 2008 and has a track record in industrial and fabrication settings.
-Customers often note that support is responsive when you need help getting it dialed in.
+It pairs best with a stable 220/240V supply and a proper air system — Everlast recommends a separate air dryer.
+The unit has a long track record in industrial and fabrication settings.
+For heavy plate work, it’s a worthwhile investment that justifies the cost.
+Customers often note that Everlast support is responsive when you need help getting it dialed in.

-Why it’s worth it: 100 amps of CNC-ready cutting power with adjustable post-flow up to 50 seconds, a built-in CNC socket, and a 5-year warranty on parts and labor.
+Why it’s worth it: 100 amps of CNC-ready power with adjustable post-flow up to 50 seconds, a built-in CNC socket, and a 5-year parts and labor warranty.
 Hard to beat for heavy plate work at this price point.

 What People Say